maxhumber/maxhumber.com/input/clientpattern.md

 #### Keeping It Simple

-For me, I love the the Client Pattern over the Service Pattern because it:
+I'm really excited about the Client Pattern going forward as it:

 - Removes protocol overhead
 - Makes testing easier with closures
 - Integrates well with SwiftUI
 - And requires less code

-I'm excited to use the pattern going forward because it leverages the best parts of Swift/SwiftUI and helps to keep my code as simple as possible!